Influenza and children

 Children aged 6 months to less than 9 years of age who are receiving the influenza vaccine for the first time should receive two doses four weeks apart, as they may be immunologically naive and so get a better response from a two dose priming regime.

-Children who have received a previous influenza vaccination need only a single dose.
+Children who have received an influenza vaccination any time in the past only need a single dose in the current season.

 |Age||Dose||Number of doses|